 Seminars & Teaching We are one of Europe’s leading centres for research on comparative politics, political behaviour and political sociology, the sociology of inequality, analytic sociology, and international relations and security.
 Read more Seminars & Teaching

-Read more 26 March 2026 Seminar series Department of Political and Social Sciences The Political Consequences of Police Slowdowns Read more
+Read more 9 April 2026 Seminar series Department of Political and Social Sciences The globalisation backlash in rural areas Read more

-Read more 30 March 2026 Working group Department of Political and Social Sciences Women and the adoption of proportional representation in Norway Read more
+Read more 10 April 2026 Working group Department of Political and Social Sciences Workers of the word, unite Read more